wazuh/wazuh/src/shared_modules/content_manager/README.md

 All files in the folder have been deleted.
 ```

-The downloaded content will be all stored in an unique file called `content.json`:
+The downloaded content will be all stored in a unique file called `content.json`:

 ```bash
 # tree /tmp/output_folder/